Sizzlesina/PWA/README.md

 - Firebase (for deploying your PWA)

 ## Instructor
 Maximilian is a seasoned web developer with extensive experience in building and deploying Progressive Web Apps.
-[Instructor's Name] has worked on numerous projects that leverage the power of PWAs to deliver exceptional user experiences.
+Maximilian has worked on numerous projects that leverage the power of PWAs to deliver exceptional user experiences.

 ## Enroll Now
 Join us on this exciting journey to master Progressive Web Apps and build modern, high-performance web applications that your users will love!